Dynamics of the sine-Gordon equation on tadpole graphs: Introduction

 The delicate point about the existence of stationary solutions solving \eqref{trav21} is given by the component $\phi_1$ on $[-L,L]$.
 The profile $\phi_2$ on $[L,\infty)$ is given by the well-known kink-soliton profile on the full real line modulo translation (see \cite{Dra83,SCM}),

-where we are interested for the case $c_2>0$ ($\lim_{x\to \infty} \phi_2(x)=0$) and the shift parameter $a\in \mathbb R$ will be determined by the condition $(\phi_1, \phi_2)\in D_Z$ (see Figure \ref{fig2}).
+where we are interested for the case $c_2>0$ ($\lim_{x\to +\infty} \phi_2(x)=0$) and the shift parameter $a\in \mathbb R$ will be determined by the condition $(\phi_1, \phi_2)\in D_Z$ (see Figure \ref{fig2}).

-Among all stationary solutions for \eqref{trav21} (specifically on the lasso, where we can see the existence of infinite profiles with many lobes), we are particularly interested in the so-called \emph{single-lobe kink states}, an example of which is shown on Figure \ref{fig3}.
+Among all stationary solutions for \eqref{trav21}, specifically on $[-L, L]$, we are particularly interested in the so-called \emph{single-lobe kink states}, an example of which is shown on Figure \ref{fig3}.
 More precisely, we have the following definition.

 \begin{definition} The stationary profile solution $\Theta = (\phi_1, \phi_2) \in D_Z$ is said to be a \emph{single-lobe kink state} for \eqref{trav21} if every component is positive on each edge of the tadpole graph $\cG$, the maximum of $\phi_1$ is achieved at a single internal point, symmetric on $[-L,L]$ and monotonically decreasing on $[0,L]$.
 Moreover, $\phi_2$ is strictly decreasing on $[L,\infty)$. \end{definition}